Integrative structures of protein assemblies

 Annotating precision for integrative models

 PrISM is our recently developed method to identify high and low precision regions in an ensemble of integrative models of large macromolecular assemblies.
-PrISM is now used in the pipeline for validating integrative models deposited in the wwPDB (worldwide Protein Data Bank), making us a part of the PDBDev Model Validation Group!
+It is now used in the pipeline for validating integrative models deposited in the wwPDB (worldwide Protein Data Bank)!